medzz123/portfolio/README.md

 # Portfolio

-Portfolio website so showcase my work and some posts.
+Portfolio website so showcase my projects and to write articles.

 # Tech Stack
 - Next js